 The Swedish Psychological Defence Agency is a government agency organised under the Ministry of Justice.
 Its headquarters are located in Karlstad with an additional office in Solna north of Stockholm.
 The agency is led by Director General Henrik Landerholm.

-The Swedish Psychological Defence Agency is organised into three departments:
+The Swedish Psychological Defence Agency is organised in three departments:

-The department works to develop and strengthen society’s overall capacity for psychological defence.
-This includes providing support to the population, agencies, municipalities, the media, voluntary defence organisations and civil society in general, as well as working for increased coordination between these actors.
-Important tasks include training, exercises and knowledge development, which involves ordering, following and communicating research within psychological defence.
+Develops and strengthens the overall societal capability in terms of psychological defence.
+This includes providing support to the Swedish population, government agencies, municipalities, the media, voluntary defence organisations, and civil society in general, as well as enabling increased coordination between these actors.
+Other key tasks include training, exercises and knowledge development, for example initiating and funding research related to psychological defence.

-The Advisory Board is appointed by the Government and has the task of advising the Director General and exercising transparency in activities.
-The Swedish Psychological Defence Agency is headed by Director General Henrik Landerholm, who also chairs the advisory board.
+The board is appointed by the Government and tasked with advising the Director General and ensuring agency transparency.
+The Swedish Psychological Defence Agency is headed by Director General Henrik Landerholm, who also chairs the Advisory Board.

-The management team includes Director General Henrik Landerholm and the heads of departments.
+The executive group includes Director General Henrik Landerholm and the department heads.